 Most of the time (almost all the time) it is impossible to know what the underlying cause of a seizure.
 I don't think it is from chemicals sprayed on the lawn in the spring (since it is now fall).
 I don't think it is from your dog's food either.

 For most dogs, I recommend that owners take them to the vet for an evaluation.
 I also recommend routine blood work.
 Most dogs will be normal but I'd hate to overlook something that is potentially treatable.
 I'd also recommend that you make sure your dog's food is not on the recall list.
-Go to Pet Food Recall - Food Causing Death: Update from Dr. Jon
+Go to Pet Food Recall - Food Causing Death: Update from Dr. Debra

 and click on the link to the list of foods.